codesharedot/bitcoin-gold-price/README.md

 # ethereum price with python

-Gets the  + coin +  price with Python and JSON.
+Gets the ethereum price with Python (from JSON).

 https://pythonbasics.org